friveramariani/PRCubeStars/updates.md

 ## PRCubeStars News and Updates

+<iframe width="560" height="315" src="https://www.youtube.com/embed/07enO0GLpBI" frameborder="0" allowfullscreen></iframe>
+***PRCubeStars made history during the August 15th, 2017 Perlan II flight***: The August 15th, 2017 flight of the Perlan II glider was a historic one for the PRCubeStars team: our nanosatellite (CubeSat) was able to sample air above 33,000 feet of altitude while in extreme conditions (-58ºF), the coding of the arduino executed accordingly, the valve was able to change sampling angles as instructed by the code, and the altimeter was able to record sampling altitudes.
+Soon we will be receiving our sample collectors and implement microbiological techniques to detect fungal spores in the stratospheric samples.

 <img src="Images/PRCubeStar-CubeStar-ChiefPilot2.jpg" alt="hi" class="inline"/>
 ***PRCubeStars CubeSat with Chief Pilot of Perlan II glider Jim Payne***: Post-flight pictures of the PRCubeStars CubeStat with Chief Pilot of the Perlan II Project glider Jim Payne.
 Today, **August 15th, 2017**, our CubeStat was in the cargo of the glider.
 Also, the glider was able to set a new altitude mark during this summer's flight campaing by reaching above 33,000 feet.
 As per Perlan II members, PRCubeStars CubeSat has been the highest among all CubeSats to date!. **(August, 15th, 2017)**